q66/cffi-lua/README.md

 It is also possible to pass `-Dlua_install_path=...` to override where the Lua module will be installed.
 See below for that.

-The `shared_lua` and `shared_libffi` options will make Lua and libffi provide `dllimport`-decorated APIs on Windows.
-On other systems, they do nothing.
+The `shared_libffi` option will make libffi provide `dllimport`-decorated APIs on Windows; for Lua this is the default as there is always a DLL.
+On other systems, it does nothing.
 This is not strictly necessary, but it will make things faster when you're really using dynamic versions of those, and it's not possible to autodetect.
-Usually, you should be using dynamic Lua but static libffi on Windows.
+Usually, you should be using static libffi on Windows.

 ### Windows and MSVC style environment